AxmetES/devman_bot/README.md

 ## License

-You may copy, distribute and modify the software
+You may copy, distribute and modify the software.